j-pride/manual/manual.md

 All update calls return the number of affected rows which should be 0 or 1 in case of an update by primary key.
 It's up to you if you check the result.
 PriDE has no detection which attributes actually changed since an entity has been loaded, so it simply updates *all* attributes which are not part of the primary key.
 As PriDE has no instance and change management, updates always have to be explicitly performed by the application.
 If you are familiar with JPA, you may recognize that the concepts are very different concerning this aspect.
 The chapter [PriDE Design Principles](#pride-design-principles) explains why the much simpler approach of PriDE is not a loss.

 Updating single rows by update() calls is OK for a limited number of operations per transaction.
-If you have to update thousands of records instead you should consider working with the class pm.pride.PreparedUpdate as explained in chapter [Mass Operations](#mass-operations).
+If you have to update thousands of records instead you should consider working with the class pm.pride.PreparedUpdate as explained in chapter [Prepared Operations](#prepared-operations).

 There are a few variants of the update() method available which allow to update multiple records at once.
 E.g. the method `update(WhereCondition where, String... updatefields)` can address the records of interest by a where condition.
 In these cases there are usually only particular fields requiring an update.
 The following example demonstrates how to change all first names from "Paddy" to "Patrick":